 I received this question recently from a reader who is wondering what her options are for refinancing her underwater mortgage:

-A recent announcement by the Obama administration indicated that banks were now looking to help home owners whose mortgages are underwater by offering either a principal reduction or an interest reduction.
+A recent announcement by underwater by offering either a principal reduction or an interest reduction.
 I called our mortgage company’s modification department — CitiMortgage — and they didn’t know anything about it.
 What do you recommend that I do next?
-And, what do you think of companies like the Guardian Group (http://www.guardiangroupna.com/) that offer to buy your mortgage and sell it back to you?
+And, what do you think of companies like the Guardian Group (https://www.guardiangroupna.com/) that offer to buy your mortgage and sell it back to you?
 Is this a legitimate way to get a principal reduction?

 For help answering this question, I turned to Kim Clugston, Vice President and Senior Mortgage Loan Officer at Bank of Ann Arbor.
 She explained that few banks are actually offering loan reductions and that they are not required to do so.
 Each lender can offer “work out” programs to its customers, but the lender makes up the rules.